Home Recipes Homemade Ketchup

 Ketchup is a thick sauce made from a blend of tomatoes, vinegar, sugar, and spices.

-The unique combination of flavors creates a sweet, tangy, and smoky condiment that’s perfect for a variety of meat dishes.
+The unique combination of flavors creates a sweet, tangy, and smoky condiment that’s perfect for a variety of dishes.

 First up, did you know that bottled ketchup contains a ton of sugar and preservatives?